nazhifsetya27/lunatic-be/README.md

 | **Uploads go to the wrong folder**                   | Check `UPLOAD_DIR` env and make sure the path exists / is writable.                  |

 ---

-Made with ❤️ in Jakarta – feel free to open an issue or MR if anything is unclear.